Places of Interest

 Cana is in the northern part of Israel in the Galilee area.
 It’s about 11 miles (17 km.) southwest of the Sea of Galilee, about 4 miles (6.4 km.) northeast of Nazareth, and about 22 miles (35 km.) inland from the Mediterranean Sea.

 1. Cana’s actual location is uncertain, with at least three possible candidates.

-2. However, at the Wedding Church, the Franciscans have relied on the testimony of early pilgrims including Jerome.
+2. However, at the Wedding Church, the Franciscans have relied on the testimony of early pilgrims, including Jerome, as being the authentic site.
 Therefore, they established themselves here in 1641.

 3. The Franciscans also believe excavations beneath their present church, dating from the early 1900s, confirm the existence of an early place of worship.
 They believe it’s possible it was a Jewish-Christian synagogue.